25 Sources

 2

 .
-Martin emphasized that it's not enough for Musk to acknowledge only the images that can be shown as Grok-generated AI CSAM, stating "We intend to hold xAI accountable for every child they harmed in this way"1
+Martin emphasized that the harm is so extensive that it's not enough for Elon Musk to acknowledge only the images the girls can show Grok twisted into CSAM, stating "We intend to hold xAI accountable for every child they harmed in this way"1

 3